avojak/warble/README.md

 ## Word List

-The dictionary word list is a pre-shuffled version of: https://github.com/sindresorhus/word-list
+The `dictionary.txt` word list is a pre-shuffled version of: https://github.com/sindresorhus/word-list

+The `words.txt` file is sourced from: https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt, and made available by Peter Norvig under the MIT license (http://norvig.com/ngrams/).